Fliplet/fliplet-cli/docs/API/fliplet-datasources.md

 ### Filter the columns returned when finding records

+Use the `attributes` array to optionally define a list of the columns that should be returned for the records.

 ```js
 // use "find" with "attributes" to filter the columns returned
 connection.find({ attributes: ['Foo', 'Bar'] }).then(function (records) {